KCaverly/archer/README.md

 ### Platform Specific Functionality

-LLMit has only been tested on Linux systems.
+Archer has only been tested on Linux systems.
 While all functionality is intended to work cross-platform, there may be concerns working with the clipboard on different platforms.
 If there are any concerns, please file an Issue.

 ### Roadmap to v0